Which Type of Support is Right For My Partner and Me?

 interruption.
 Latex foam can be produced with predominantly natural latex which is

-harvested from rubber trees, or from synthetic latex, which is an engineered produced from
+harvested from rubber trees, or from synthetic latex, which is produced from

 petrochemicals, or can consist of a blend of both natural and synthetic latex elements.
 Most latex utilized in American made mattresses are of the blended variety.
 The two dominant methods used in manufacturing latex are "Talalay" vulcanized and vacuum sealed molds which are used for products with high natrual latex content, and "Dunlop" or line poured latex which is often mostly synthetic.
 "Talatech" latex utilizes the "Talalay" process for blended latex that contains both natural and synthetic components.